Bardia323/MemeCrypt/README.md

 # 🌀 MemeCrypt 🌀

 **Memes as Cryptography**

-MemeCryptor is a Python tool that transforms your messages into cryptic, context-rich memes using the magic of LLMs (currently only gpt-4o-mini).
+MemeCrypt is a Python tool that transforms your messages into cryptic, context-rich memes using the magic of LLMs (currently only gpt-4o-mini).

 ## 📚 The Theory: Memes Are Encryption